Armed Forces of Liberia: Peacekeeping operations

-From February 2017 the Mali deployment was increased to a 75-strong contingent, growing to a company of 105 personnel, with additional military observers and staff officers, from September 2018.
-In August 2019 training was completed of another company, the sixth rotation, due for deployment in September 2019.
+The initial deployment consisted of a 45-person platoon, which rotated regularly between 2013 and 2016.
+Beginning in 2017, Liberia increased its contribution to approximately 75 personnel, and expanded to a company-sized element of approximately 105 personnel by 2018, along with additional military observers and staff officers.

-May 3, 2017, saw the first Liberian soldier killed on deployment with MINUSMA.
-Corporal Sheriff Ousmane was killed when a rebel group fired mortars into a UN base near Timbuktu.
-Seven other Liberians were wounded in the bombardment, three seriously so, together with a Swedish peacekeeper.
+On May 3, 2017, Corporal Sheriff Ousmane became the first Liberian soldier killed during the mission when insurgents fired mortars into a United Nations base near Timbuktu.
+Seven additional Liberian personnel were wounded in the attack, along with a Swedish peacekeeper.

+Over the course of the mission, the AFL deployed multiple rotations to Mali, ultimately reaching eight rotations in total.
+Liberia continued to contribute personnel to MINUSMA until the mission’s drawdown and closure in December 2023.
+The Mali deployment marked a significant milestone in the AFL’s postwar reconstitution, demonstrating its return to international peacekeeping operations.

-During January 2019 the Ministry of National Defense announced plans to send a platoon-size contingent of peacekeepers to the United Nations Mission in South Sudan (UNMISS).
+In January 2019, the Ministry of National Defense announced plans to deploy a platoon-sized contingent of AFL personnel to the United Nations Mission in South Sudan (UNMISS).
+Liberia subsequently contributed personnel to UNMISS primarily through deployments of police officers serving as United Nations Police (UNPOL), rather than military units.

 Structure

 Major Andrew Wleh, commander, AFL Armed Forces Training Command (left), discusses marksmanship training with a U.S. soldier (right) whilst on a visit to the United States.